 Key economic data released this week:

-> The Australian futures market points to a 0.8% fall today, being driven by weaker overseas markets.
+The Australian futures market points to a 0.69% rise today, driven by stronger overseas markets.

-> Should you wish to discuss this or any other investment related matter, please contact your Investment Services Team on (02) 4928 8500.
+Should you wish to discuss this or any other investment related matter, please contact your Investment Services Team on (02) 4928 8500.

 The material contained in this publication is the nature of the general comment only, and neither purports, nor is intended to be advice on any particular matter.
 Persons should not act nor rely upon any information contained in or implied by this publication without seeking appropriate professional advice which relates specifically to his/her particular circumstances.
 Cutcher & Neale Investment Services Pty Limited expressly disclaim all and any liability to any person, whether a client of Cutcher & Neale Investment Services Pty Limited or not, who acts or fails to act as a consequence of reliance upon the whole or any part of this publication.

 Cutcher & Neale Investment Services Pty Limited ABN 38 107 536 783 is a Corporate Authorised Representative of Cutcher & Neale Financial Services Pty Ltd ABN 22 160 682 879 AFSL 433814.